amitashnanda/ESM3-Guided-Generation-Based-Protein-Engineering/README.md

 │        └───cif
 │        └───pdb
 │
-└───ESM_Cookbook           <- experimental notebooks provided by ESM for testing purposes
+└───ESM_Cookbook           <- experimental notebooks provided by ESM for testing purposes │
+└───dist                   <- pypi build package
 │
 └───result                 <- folder to store the plots and obtained results │
-└───foldx                  <- folder to store pdb files, foldx generated repaired files, foldx binary, and rotabase.txt │
+└───foldx                  <- folder to store pdb files, foldx-generated repaired files, foldx binary, and rotabase.txt │
-└───logs                   <- folder to store the generated log from experiments, it includes all information and processes.
+└───logs                   <- folder to store the generated log from experiments, which includes all information and processes.
 │
 └───src                    <- main source folder
 │    │